guilsa/guilsa.com/README.md

 ## About Me

 Programmer trying to be a programmer.
-Not a brogrammer.

 ### Current Role & Experience